syhunt/sandcat/docs/objects.tab.md

-downloadfiles|boolean|Enables or disables the download capability headersfilter|string|Gets or sets the live headers filter icon|string|Gets or sets the tab icon lastjslogmsg|string|Gets the last message from a JS console.log() call loadend|string|Sets a Lua script to be executed after the page finishes loading loadendjs|string|Sets a JavaScript to be executed after the page finishes loading
+downloadfiles|boolean|Enables or disables the download capability headersfilter|string|Gets or sets the live headers filter icon|string|Gets or sets the tab icon lastjsexecresult|string|Gets the last JS result from a tab:runluaafterjs() call lastjslogmsg|string|Gets the last message from a JS console.log() call loadend|string|Sets a Lua script to be executed after the page finishes loading loadendjs|string|Sets a JavaScript to be executed after the page finishes loading